How Global Banks Extend the Reach of U.S. Extraterritorial Jurisdiction, Directly and Indirectly Impacting the Global Expansion of Chinese Companies

 Mr. Lewis is also co-founder and chief expert of docQbot, a legal tech company providing automated bilingual contracts for China-related inbound and outbound trade and investment transactions.
 He is fluent in spoken Mandarin and written Chinese.

-The opinions expressed in this article are those of the author and do not reflect the opinions of Pacific Business Press Ltd, or it’s employees.
+The opinions expressed in this article are those of the author and do not reflect the opinions of InHouse Community Ltd, or it’s employees.